advanderveer/27067dd17/onl/README.md

   this grows the storage unbounded, but has not monetary incentive
 - _Will we allow empty blocks?_ When we not allow this the protocol cannot make progress when there are no writes to include.
 Or it will at least include the coinbase.
+- _Can identities create a whole lot of blocks in the future and then switch to another key?_ Make sure that they become invalid once the round is reached

 ## Future Plans
 - Optional with WebRTC: https://github.com/pion/webrtc for NAT punching?